Merlin0513/Kaldi-conformer/README.md

 **conformer-attention:**

 a).
-RelativeMultiHeadAttentionComponent -- used to
+RelativeMultiHeadAttentionComponent -- implemented by C++ and Kaldi to align with attention in PyTorch, allowing the model to focus on different parts of the input sequence and understand the relative positions of sequence elements (similar to the part of Transformer)

 b).
-MultiHeadAttentionModule --
+MultiHeadAttentionModule -- combining `RelativeMultiHeadAttentionComponent` with LayerNorm and Dropout layer of the attention module

 **conformer-convolution:**

 a).
-Conv1d --
+Conv1d -- implemented by C++ and Kaldi to align with nn.conv1d() in PyTorch

 b).
-Conv2d --
+Conv2d -- implemented by C++ and Kaldi to align with nn.conv2d() in PyTorch

 c).
-DepthwiseConv1d --
+DepthwiseConv1d

 d).
-PointwiseConv1d --
+PointwiseConv1d

 e).
-ConformerConvModule --
+ConformerConvModule -- combining `DepthwiseConv1d`, `PointwiseConv1d`, Swish, GLU, BatchNorm1d, LayerNorm, Dropout to form convolution module in Conformer

 f).
-Conv2dSubampling --
+Conv2dSubampling -- combining 2 conv2d layers and 2 ReLU

 **conformer-embedding:**